 There are good reasons, then, why you should want to know the truth about the Trinity.
 But before examining its origin and its claim of truthfulness, it would be helpful to define this doctrine more specifically.
 What, exactly, is the Trinity?
 How do supporters of it explain it?Should You Believe in the Trinity?

 The Watchtower consistently misrepresents the doctrine of the Trinity, they assume Christians believe the Father and Jesus Christ are the same Person.
-This statement couldn’t be farther from the truth, Christians has consistently believed there is only 1 God and that 1 God consist of 3 distinct Persons.
+This statement couldn’t be farther from the truth, Christians have consistently believed there is only 1 God and that 1 God consist of 3 distinct Persons.
 Each Person of the Godhead are fully and equally God because all 3 share the same nature.

 Christians reject the notion of 3 separate gods, we are not tritheist, we affirm Deuteronomy 6:4 but can’t over look the distinction between the 3 Persons of the Godhead laid out in the scriptures.
-If want to know more about The Doctrine of the Trinity feel free to read our past article.
+If you want to know more about The Doctrine of the Trinity feel free to read our past article.
 Moving forward we’ll continue to examine the Watchtower’s “Should You Believe in the Trinity?”